pigulla/mersennetwister/README.md

 Take a look at the inventor´s [website](http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/emt.html) if more detailed information is required.

 ## Licensing
-As indicated [here](http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/MT2002/elicense.html), the Mersenne Twister algorithm is free to be used for any purpose, inclusing commercial use.
+As indicated [here](http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/MT2002/elicense.html), the Mersenne Twister algorithm is free to be used for any purpose, including commercial use.
 The license file of this module contains the text found in the [C implementation](http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/MT2002/CODES/mt19937ar.c) on which it is based.

 ## Changelog